Web-Based Noise Monitoring Service

-Environmental Noise Control offers a unique web-based service where the client can observe noise, vibration and weather data recorded by the sensor modules in real time and can listen to audio data of noise that exceeds ordinance limits or project specifications.
+Environmental Noise Control, Inc. offers a unique web-based noise monitoring service where the client can observe noise, vibration, and weather data recorded by the sensor modules in real-time and listen to audio data of noise exceeding ordinance limits or project specifications.

-The wireless monitoring system provides ENC and our clients with real-time sound and vibration level data with just a few clicks on a computer.
+The wireless monitoring system provides ENC and its clients with real-time sound and vibration level data with just a few clicks on a computer.

-These systems are powered by solar panels which allow us to deploy them in remote locations.
-To date, wireless monitoring systems have been deployed on drill sites in remote areas of Southern California, the Barnett Shale, Texas, the Gulf Shores and in Alabama.
-The self-contained power and communication system has allowed for deployment on offshore drilling rigs as well.
+These systems are powered by solar panels, allowing us to deploy them in remote locations.
+Wireless monitoring systems have been deployed on drill sites in remote areas of Southern California, the Barnett Shale, Texas, the Gulf Shores, and Alabama.
+The self-contained power and communication system has also allowed for deployment on offshore drilling rigs.

-As part of our service, we can provide written reports detailing the findings and draw conclusions as to what temporary or permanent sound mitigation is needed.
+As part of ENC’s service, we can provide written reports detailing the findings and conclude what temporary or permanent sound mitigation is needed.

-Our remote field monitoring systems are solar powered with battery backup and are loaded with environmental sensor modules which can include:
+ENC’s remote field monitoring systems are solar-powered with battery backup and are loaded with environmental sensor modules which can include the following: